The Western Edge

 Hours before, a group of trainees on their second day at Amazon sat in a breakroom scrolling Kindles loaded with training materials about what is required of Amazon workers in order to expeditiously shuttle goods to people’s homes across the Portland metro area.
 They learned how to safely lift packages while meeting the blistering pace the giant retailer expected.
 There were no training videos for what to do when a coworker dies right in front of you.

-The man who collapsed died Monday, April 6 on the Amazon warehouse floor as machinery filled the cavernous loading dock with a dull hum.
 For more than an hour, several employees said, workers in the facility were instructed to continue fetching totes, picking items off shelves and loading them onto trucks for delivery as the man lay dead, and management figured out their next steps.
 News of the fatality quickly spread through the building, but workers say top managers did not call operations to an immediate halt.
 A week later, several workers said they still do not know what caused the man to die.
+Amazon said in a statement Tuesday that the man died from a “pre-existing medical condition.”
+Records indicate he was 46 years old.

 “Just turn around and not look.
 Let’s get back to work,” Sam recalled the manager saying.